Let's Learn About Charcoal Used in American Barbecue - Dallas - 1

 • No artificial additives, natural smoky flavor

-• Major brands: Jealous Devil, Fogo, Rockwood
+• Popular brands: Jealous Devil, Fogo, Rockwood

 Types of wood commonly used in American barbecue